DoxyPEP

 DoxyPEP can cause an upset stomach and other gastrointestinal problems, but these symptoms are usually mild.
 Speak with your provider if your symptoms get worse.

 There is a potential that using antibiotics can lead to more antibiotic-resistant infections, but the data is limited.
-Because DoxyPEP can significantly reduce bacterial STIs, the benefits outweigh the risks.
+Because DoxyPEP can significantly reduce bacterial STDs, the benefits outweigh the risks.

 Absolutely!
 You can get DoxyPEP for a low cost or free—even if you don’t have insurance.
 It’s meant to be affordable.
 (If you need health insurance, Covered California or Medi-Cal can help.)

-There are medications that can be taken within 72 hours of having sex (PEP) to reduce transmission of STIs: DoxyPEP and HIV PEP.
+There are medications that can be taken within 72 hours of having sex (PEP) to reduce transmission of STDs: DoxyPEP and HIV PEP.

-• DoxyPEP is taken after having sex (PEP), when you think you have been exposed to bacterial STIs such as syphilis, chlamydia, and gonorrhea.
+• DoxyPEP is taken after having sex (PEP), when you think you have been exposed to bacterial STDs such as syphilis, chlamydia, and gonorrhea.

 • HIV PEP is taken after having sex (PEP), when you think you have been exposed to HIV.

-In addition to taking DoxyPEP and HIV PEP, make sure to visit your healthcare provider and get tested for STIs including syphilis, chlamydia, gonorrhea, and HIV.
+In addition to taking DoxyPEP and HIV PEP, make sure to visit your healthcare provider and get tested for STDs including syphilis, chlamydia, gonorrhea, and HIV.

 • HIV PrEP is taken before having sex (PrEP).
 It reduces the transmission of HIV.